 The beauty of this process is that it won’t look the same as anyone else’s.
 Slow down and tune into what you need this holiday season to stay balanced and grounded– and then give yourself that thing!
 Buy the chocolate cake!
 Say no to the plans.
 Start reading that book.

-Though there isn’t a one-size-fits-all approach to self-care during the holidays, going for a walk outside is almost guaranteed to help bring you a sense of calm if you don’t know where to start.
+Though there isn’t a one-size-fits-all approach to self-care during the holidays, going for a walk outside is almost guaranteed to improve your mental health and emotional state (and bring you a sense of calm if you don’t know where to start).
 The combination of being outside (even if it’s cold!) and gently moving your body is one of the simplest and most powerful ways to boost your mood– even if it’s just around the block.